Internet · Sciences, Math, Kinesiology, & Developmental Studies · Mathematics

 Grade criteria will conform to the established policy of Navarro College as stated in the College catalog: A=90-100%; B=80-89%; C=70-79%; D=60-69%; F=59% or below.

 A minimum of two exams will be administered during the course.
-These exams will be given in a proctored testing environment if at all possible while abiding by current CDC, state, and college guidelines.
+These exams will be given in a college testing center.

 Please note that all assignments where work is required by the instructor will be graded based on work provided.
 The correct answer on each problem will receive no credit unless the supporting work is provided.
 All points will be awarded for how the student arrived at the correct answer.
 Answers gotten solely from a calculator may not receive credit.